 First Peoples Child & Family Review

-Twenty years after publishing its first issue, it is with deep gratitude to all the authors, editors, contributors and readers that we announce that the First Peoples Child & Family Review is no longer publishing.
+It is with deep gratitude to all the authors, editors, contributors and readers that we announce that the First Peoples Child & Family Review is no longer publishing.

 In the very first issue of the FPCFR published in 2004, Dr. Cindy Blackstock wrote in the foreword: